 Throughout the course, you will have access to active discussion forums, videos, and craft guides.
 All assignments and lectures will remain online as soon as they are posted, so, if you miss a week or two, you can go back and catch up.

-Assignments are posted on Sunday and Wednesday of each week.
-You will receive email notification each time a new assignment is posted.
+You will receive email notification each time a new lesson and assignment is posted.